TOUR TIMES TODAY: 11:00, 12:30, 13:30, 15:00

 Kents Cavern is made up of Devonian limestone formed over 3,000 miles away beneath the sea.
 During this time (and now!) the sea was home to smaller organisms who extracted calcium carbonate from seawater to make and strengthen their shells and bones.
 When these organisms die they settle at the bottom of the sea where their remains are compressed and hardened over millions of years to form our Devonian limestone rock.

 About 300 million years ago, massive movements in the earth's tectonic plates caused several continents to crash into each other.
-The Variscan Orogeny, a huge mountain building event created the super continent of Pangea and push, cracked and crumpled our rocks towards the Torbay area, a mammoth journey of 3,000 miles!
+The Variscan Orogeny, a huge mountain building event created the supercontinent of Pangea and push, cracked and crumpled our rocks towards the Torbay area, a mammoth journey of 3,000 miles!

 FORMATION